ssnau/mdcat/readme.md

 Usage
 ------

-use mdcat to open preview md files.
+use mdcat to preview md files.

 ```
 mdcat readme.md